10 Paid Internships for High School Students in California

 Eligibility:Â High school sophomores who are full-year residents of East Palo Alto, Belle Haven, North Fair Oaks, or Redwood City with a minimum 2.0 cumulative GPA

-The Meta Summer Academy offers high school students the chance to immerse themselves in the operations of one of the world's largest social media companies.
+The Meta Summer Academy offers high school students the chance to learn about the operations of one of the world's largest social media companies.
 As an intern, you will develop coding skills, enhance your communication and interpersonal abilities, and explore various career paths within the tech industry.
 To make the program accessible to students across California, Meta provides transportation for all participants.
 Read more about the Meta Summer Academy in our blog. Â

 Subject Areas:Â Chemistry and related fields